kashishahuja2002/Next-Up-Microsoft-Intern-Engage/README.md

    `User receives a mail containing OTP for validation before resetting the password.`

-3. Store user's credentials in database. ✔️
+4. User's credentials are stored in database. ✔️

-4. Completely responsive frontend. ✔️
+5. Completely responsive frontend. ✔️

+6. A total of 4 types of recommendation:
-5. Recommended movies based on user's chosen genres and casts. ✔️
+  * Recommended movies based on user's chosen genres and casts. ✔️

-6. Most popular movies based on different genres. ✔️
+  * Most popular movies based on different genres. ✔️

-7. Most popular movies based on different years. ✔️
+  * Most popular movies based on different years. ✔️

-8. Recommended movies similar to user's selected movie. ✔️
+  * Recommended movies similar to user's selected movie. ✔️

-9. Movie details and trailer display. ✔️
+7. Movie details and trailer linked for each movie. ✔️

-10. Watch movie option. ✔️
+8. Watch movie option. ✔️

-11. Option to like or dislike a movie. ✔️
+9. Option to like or dislike a movie. ✔️

-12. Client-side session tracking. ✔️
+10. Client-side session tracking. ✔️

-13. Continious deployment. ✔️
+11. Continious deployment. ✔️

 ## Interfaces